linuxserver/docker-lychee/READMETEMPLATE.md

 ## Setting up the application

-Setup accounts etc via the webui, more info at [lychee][lycheeurl].
+Setup mysql/mariadb and account via the webui, more info at [lychee][lycheeurl].

 ## Info